 The EOI must be undertaken within a department-defined timeframe.
-The exact timeframe is published on the EOI annually.
+The exact timeframe is published on the EOI assessment tool and DET website annually.

 The EOI consists of a one-to-one interview between the teacher and student, which assesses students against the 3 modes of English (Reading and Viewing, Writing, and Speaking and Listening).

-Note: The assessment of Year 1 and Year 2 students using the EOI is optional.
+Note: The assessment of Grade 2 students using the EOI is optional.

 Framework for Improving Student Outcomes (FISO 2.0)